Explore health content from A to Z.

 More saliva (watering of the mouth) than usual

-Weight loss of more than 3 to 5 percent of your total body weight in a month
+Weight loss of more than 3% to 5% of your total body weight in a month

 Hoarseness or sore throat that won’t go away